 As technology advances, healthcare providers are increasingly relying on digital services, such as live chat, to provide care.
 Live chat is a powerful tool that is transforming the way healthcare providers and patients interact.
 It can make remote healthcare easier, faster, and more secure.
 It can also improve customer satisfaction and increase engagement and retention.

 Organizations need to be sure that the chat technology they use is in compliance with HIPAA regulations and patient privacy laws in order to protect patient data.

 How to ensure live chat protects sensitive information

-If you are a “covered entity” under HIPAA, you must comply with the limits and conditions on uses and disclosures of protected health information (PHI) and ensure the security of the PHI handled through your live chat platform.
-PHI includes any information about health status, provision of health care, or payment for health care that is created or collected by your company or business associate, and can be linked to a specific individual.
+If your business falls under a covered entity under HIPAA, you must comply with the limits and conditions on the uses and disclosures of protected health information (PHI) and ensure the security of how the PHI is handled through your live chat platform.
+PHI includes any information about health status, provision of health care, or payment for health care that is created or collected by your company or business associates, and that can be linked to a specific individual.